dmishin/tsp-solver/README.md

 Note that in Linux, this will bypass the package management system.
 Consider using dedicated tools, such as checkinstall.

+Alternatively, you may simply copy the tsp_solver/greedy.py to your project.

 Usage
 -----
 The library provides a greedy solver for the symmetric TSP.

 Basic usage is the following: